 Gantt & Timeline Views

 Pros & Cons of Using Airtable as a CRM

-Since Airtable is more of a database tool and not technically a full-service CRM, it’s important to consider the implications of using the platform for a sales operation.
-Before making any decisions, consider the pros and cons.
+Since Airtable is more of a database tool and not technically a full-service CRM, it’s crucial to consider the implications of using the platform for a sales operation.
+Before making a decision, consider the pros and cons.